GnoxNahte/obsidian-auto-embed/README.md

 4. Some websites like Twitter, Reddit or Imgur, will send a resize message.
 The plugin uses the info to resize the embed.

 ## Roadmap
-- [ ] Add support for other websites (If you want other websites, [create an issue](https://github.com/GnoxNahte/obsidian-auto-embed/issues) or [submit a Google Form](https://forms.gle/xtuv4FVCKZ2tg9zK9) if u aren't comfortable with GitHub)
+- [ ] Add support for other websites
 	- [ ] Google Maps
 	- [ ] Google Calendar
+	- [ ] Mastodon.
+Since there isn't a good way to check if the url is from Mastodon, have a setting that lets users input their own servers to be embedded as Mastodon.
 	- [ ] Other websites.
 [Iframely](https://iframely.com/domains) has a list of websites that can be embedded.
 - [ ] Add preview websites when hovering a link and holding `Ctrl` for websites that aren't embedded using the syntax.
 - [ ] Add tests